miku/aboutgo/topics/packages/context/README.md

 # Context

+Added to the standard library in Go 1.7.

 > Package context defines the Context type, which carries deadlines,
 > cancellation signals, and other request-scoped values across API boundaries
 > and between processes.